SciML/DiffEqMonteCarlo.jl/README.md

 It holds methods for performing and analyzing Monte Carlo simulations.
 Users interested in using this functionality should check out [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).

+This repository is deprecated and moved to DiffEqBase.jl